 Use this snitch for deployments on Amazon EC2 where the cluster spans multiple regions.

-Additionally, you must set the addresses of the seed nodes in the cassandra.yaml file to that of the public IPs because private IPs are not routable between networks.
-For example:
+- Set the addresses of the seed nodes in the cassandra.yaml file to that

-To find the public IP address, run this command from each of the seed nodes in EC2:
+To find the public IP address, from each of the seed nodes in EC2:

 Attention: Be sure this document version matches your product version